 The free keyword research tools hide the lucrative keywords.
 Thus, you never get the advantage of knowing keywords that can improve your rankings.

 On the contrary, paid tools scrape out the keywords that help get you rankings.
 Those keywords are optimum since they increase the probability of engagement.
-Thus, these paid keyword tools get you results with the least amount of efforts.
+Thus, these paid keyword tools get you results with the least amount of effort.